-The theme of subjective time reflects the designers’ sense of pride in a nation that in less than half a century has transformed vast expanses of desert into an ever-changing urban skyline.
+The theme of subjective time reflected the designers’ sense of pride in a nation that in less than half a century has transformed vast expanses of desert into an ever-changing urban skyline.
 The country is, as they say, in a constant state of motion, achieving milestones no one thought possible, which creates the effect of making time seem slower and more tangible.
-“The speed of time is a subjective, ever-changing and even controllable element,” they say.
+“The speed of time is a subjective, ever-changing and even controllable element,” they said.
 “Time can sometimes feel so tactile, something you can almost touch.”

 - Design team: Tinkah

 - Designers: Reem Al Ghaith, Kholoud Sharafi, Carlos Gris, Hamza Al Omari, Claudia Rivera

 - Supporting Bodies: Office of Public & Cultural Diplomacy and UAE Embassy in the UK